-The largest city is Dayton with around 2,500 residents.
-Both locals and visitors enjoy the historically preserved downtown area, which includes a stately courthouse, a restored train depot, and a pedestrian-friendly stroll.
+The largest city is Dayton, which has around 2,656 residents.
+Both locals and visitors enjoy the historically preserved downtown area, which includes a stately courthouse, a restored train depot, and a place for a pedestrian-friendly stroll.
 Although some families might have a more difficult time finding all of the amenities they desire, the area is well-suited to farmers and retirees who want a quiet lifestyle with expansive scenic views.

 Size: 2,049 square miles

 Major cities: Heppner, Boardman, Ione, Irrigon, Lexington

 At the northern edge of Oregon, Morrow County is just south of Benton County in Washington.
 The local economy is primarily based on agriculture, food processing, lumber, livestock, and recreation, particularly along the Columbia River in the north.